wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 15. Provide the username and password of the user `Larry` who is in the `photoSharingRole`.
 You are prompted to approve the app and logged in.

+For additional reference, You can find a completed version of a custom local authenticator that authenticates users based on their telephone number and password [here](https://github.com/wso2/samples-is/tree/master/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator).

 ## Reference

 The following is a set of methods related to writing a custom local authenticator.